albert752/PBE/README.md

 sudo apt install python3
 ```
 #### RFID Reader and RPi
-Just get the reader on eBay for cheap and whatever recent model of the Raspberry Pi 3.
+Just get the reader on eBay for cheap and whatever recent model of the R
+aspberry Pi 3.

 ## Running the tests